QCW-05: Development

 In October 2001 the Jianshe Industries (Group) Corporation (owned by the China South Industries Group) won a bid to produce the PLA's next generation of submachine gun to replace the Type 79 and the Type 85 silenced submachine guns, beating out other competitors such as the Changfeng CF-05 due to its ease of construction and operation.

-At the 2005 International Police Equipment Expo in Beijing, Jianshe revealed their final product, a bullpup, blowback, open bolt submachine gun that externally resembled the QBZ-95 assault rifle which was then given the designation QCW-05.
+At the 2005 International Police Equipment Expo in Beijing, Jianshe revealed their final product, a bullpup, blowback, open bolt submachine gun that externally resembled the QBZ-95 assault rifle, which was then given the designation QCW-05.

-At the 2006 MILIPOL Expo, a smaller police and export version of the QCW-05 called the 'Jianshe JS 9mm', a silenced submachine gun, was revealed to the public.
-The 'JS 9mm' is chambered for the popular 9×19mm Parabellum caliber.
+In 2004, Jianshe Industries developed JS 9 mm, a police- and export-oriented version of the QCW-05.
+The first prototype of the JS 9mm is essentially a shortened QCW-05, with the same carry handle and iron sights, but with a modified caliber for the popular 9×19mm Parabellum.
+The second prototype removed the carry handle and opted for a Picatinny rail.
+The JS 9 mm was first showcased in 2005 at the China Police Equipment Exhibition.